joshbegley/nyt-latest/previous.md

 `With four teams left, Indiana is the clear favorite to win the national title.`\
 https://nytimes.com/athletic/6934727/2026/01/02/college-football-playoff-odds-indiana-miami-ole-miss-oregon/

-**Charlotte interest in Harvey Elliott as Villa seek to terminate loan from Liverpool**\
+**Charlotte interested in Harvey Elliott as Villa seek to terminate loan from Liverpool**\
 `Elliott's Villa loan includes obligation to make the transfer permanent from Liverpool in summer 2026 if he makes 10 appearances this season`\
 https://nytimes.com/athletic/6935669/2026/01/02/harvey-elliott-aston-villa-liverpool-transfer-charlotte-mls/